 Ideally, I would recommend to get all the hospital bag essentials ready to go by the 37th week if you have had a normal pregnancy.
 For high risk pregnancies, Bump recommends getting the hospital bag ready at around 35 weeks.

 Also, it is good to have a checklist of all the items that you need to grab at the last moment.
 Like tooth brush, phone chargers etc.,

 ‘REALISTIC’ Hospital Bag Checklist (AKA What I really used for labor and delivery) :

 Both my babies were delivered vaginally, and had no major complications.
 However, with my son I took an epidural and my labor went on for nearly 22 hours.

 My son also had mild jaundice so we were asked to stay in the hospital for an extra day and a half.
 On the other hand, my daughter was delivered naturally without any medications and we left the hospital the very next day.

 If you had a normal delivery, you might stay in the hospital for a day or two (maximum three).
 If you are having a C -section, you stay might be a bit longer, usually around 4-5 days.

 Here is everything I used during labor, delivery and postpartum during my hospital stay after giving birth.

-Snacks : Gone are the days that you were only allowed to sip ice chips during labor.
+Snacks: Gone are the days that you were only allowed to sip ice chips during labor.
 If your doctor is OK with you eating, then please don’ t starve yourself during labor.
-Pack some easy digestible snacks (like protein bars) that will keep you energized.
+Pack some easily digestible snacks for labor (like protein bars) that will keep you energized.

 Water Bottle: Labor is intense work, and it will leave you dehydrated.
 I used this insulated water bottle because I liked my water warm.
 I was literally shivering every time they stripped me to check the dilation.
 I would have died drinking the cold water.
 But, if you like cold water, and if you want it to stay cold, get an insulated cup.